jlyonsmith/HowTo/Install_Nginx_on_macOS.md

 mkdir -p /var/log/nginx
 ```

-Create a simpler `nginx` configuration:
+Now you can edit your configurations in the `/usr/local/etc/nginx/conf.d/` directory.
+Create a simple configuration, removing all default websites:

 ```
 worker_processes 1;